-The student guidance is already mentioned in Section 5 of the general part of the EER.
+The student guidance is mentioned in section A5 of the general part of the EER.
 The CE programme has the following addition to that section:

-- 1) The Study Advisor is responsible, for the coordination and the quality of student counselling. - 2) Each first-year student is assigned a mentor at the start of his or her Bachelor CE programme.
-The mentor is an employee of the faculty.
-In consultation with the Study Advisor, a student may be assigned another mentor in the first year.
-The mentor will provide guidance and advice to the student in the first year. - 3) The Study Advisor signals and helps in finding solutions.
+- 1) The Study Advisor is responsible for the coordination and the quality of student counselling. - 2) Each first-year student is assigned a study advisor at the start of the CE programme.
+The study advisor will provide guidance and advice to the student during the CE programme. - 3) The Study Advisor signals and helps in finding solutions.
 Additionally, the Study Advisor provides solicited or unsolicited advice to the Examination Board, to the Programme Director and/or to individual lecturers/examiners.
 The Study Advisor also provides advice to students in relation to identified bottlenecks in the study load and study progress of individual students or groups of students.